4GeeksAcademy/gperdrizet-ds9-materials/README.md

 ## 2025-02-12

-See the new resources directory for some directions on how to think about EDA effectively: [EDA guidelines]()
+See the new resources directory for some directions on how to think about EDA effectively: [EDA guidelines](https://github.com/4GeeksAcademy/gperdrizet-ds9-materials/blob/main/resources/EDA.md).

 ## 2025-02-05